miladvh/miladvh.github.io/_posts/2021-09-22-metadatos.md

 <?xml version="1.0"?>
 <metadata
     xmlns:dc="http://purl.org/dc/elements/1.1/"
-    This is the first line.
+    This is the title.
     <dc:title>
         Postal de Federico García Lorca a Jose María Chacón (1942)
     </dc:title>
+    This is the first line.

     This is the second line.
     <dc:creator>